meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 ### Collaboration

-Currently, the UI doesn't look very good. _However_, it is possible to open the application in two separate browser instances (i.e. one "normal", one incognito mode) and create data at the same time.
+Currently, the UI is basically nonexistent. _However_, it is possible to open the application in two separate browser instances (i.e. one "normal", one incognito mode) and create data at the same time.
 This shows a primitive level of "collaboration", if we're stretching the word.

 What's needed?